shsim23/SI-ker/README.md

 # SI-ker
-seeker of SI, OSINT detection by screenshot analysis mechonism
+seeker of SI, OSINT detection by screenshot analysis mechanism